 When Can a Restraining Order be Changed?

 It is possible for a court to lift, or change, a no contact order in order to help prevent or alleviate hardship caused to both the victim and the accused.
 This is happens often in cases of domestic violence when the defendant and the alleged victim may have children and may dependent on each other for personal and financial support.
 They may want to request a modification or lift of the no contact order in order to begin reconciling their relationship.

 Do Not Resume Contact Without a Court Order

 The court imposed the no contact order and violating the court order, even as a path to reconciliation, may result in serious consequences.
 Before making contact, the defendant or alleged victim should first seek seek permission from a court before resuming contact.
 After the court has the request there will be another hearing and then the court will decide whether to lift or modify the restraining order.

-Let a Lawyer Help You with a Restraining Order
+Let an Experienced Lawyer Help You with a Restraining Order

 Violating a no contact order is a serious offense in Florida.
 The court has an interest in protecting victims and will penalize anyone who violates a direct order from a court.
-If you are seeking to modify or lift a no contact order then contact Moses & Rooth, we can go over the details of your cases and help you develop the best strategy for lifting or modifying a restraining order.
-Please contact us today at 407-377-0150 to discuss your case.
+If you are seeking to modify or lift a no contact order then contact Moses & Rooth.
+We can go over the details of your cases and help you develop the best strategy for lifting or modifying a restraining order.
+Please contact us online or by calling 407-377-0150 to discuss your case.